T3DocumentationStarter/Public-Info-055/Documentation/Administration/Fastmenu.rst

 Fastmenu
 ========

-By enabling the fastmenu a icon menu is shown on the right page border.
+By enabling the fastmenu an icon menu is shown on the right page border.

 The menu items can be associated with a page or a content.
 In case a content is referenced it will be shown beside the menu.